natescode/silicon/docs/zzz_experimental.md

         #block a,b
     }

+Function declaration (all definitions but not value literals?) are statements and therefore cannot be aliased.
+No `@let add = @fn _ a,b = { a + b }` nonsense.
+Lambdas, however, MAY be aliased since they by default have no name and are expressions `@let add = \a,b = { a + b }`.

 ### Blocks vs Functions

+functions are statements.
+lamdas are expressions.
+blocks are functions or lamdas (sum type of both).

 Hopefully, I wrote about this before somewhere else in the docs.
-I solved an issue with blocks vs function by treating them basically the same.
+I solved an issue, I don't remember the issue. with blocks vs function by treating them basically the same; they share a parent type.
 Maybe they have a shared parent type which the type system can use to have functions and blocks to be interchangeable, generally anyways.

 `:function` - a function type
 `:lamda` - a lambda type